Michael and Julie Meissner – Founders; Executive Director and House Mom

-Michael and Julie have been married 22 years and have three children: Caleb, Courtney, and Joshua.
-Pastoring churches for 21 years in San Antonio, Colorado Springs, and Cypress, Michael is the founding pastor of LifeBridge Church in Cypress, and has an M.Div. from Concordia Seminary in St. Louis, MO.
+Michael and Julie have been married 25 years and have three children: Caleb, Courtney, and Joshua.
+Pastoring churches for over two decades in San Antonio, Colorado Springs, and Cypress, Michael is the founding pastor of LifeBridge Church in Cypress, and has an M.Div. from Concordia Seminary in St. Louis, MO.
 Michael has a passion for gardening, the outdoors, good conversation, and telling “dad” jokes.
-He can be found most days working in the garden or visiting with a neighbor.
+He can be found most days working in the garden, tending the barnyard animals, or visiting with a neighbor.

-Julie, with a B.A. in education from Concordia Texas, homeschools their children, is a certified spiritual director through Leadership Transformations Inc. and a member of the Evangelical Spiritual Directors Association.
-She offers soul companionship and spiritual formation through Dwell Ministries.
-Julie loves great books, inspiring art, nature, and cooking/eating with her Paleo friends.
-She can most likely be found helping the children in the home with their school work, cooking up dinner in the kitchen, or hiding in her prayer closet with Jesus.
+Julie, with a B.A. in education from Concordia Texas, is a trained spiritual director and a member of the Evangelical Spiritual Directors Association.
+She works as a Campus Staff Minister with InterVarsity Graduate and Faculty Ministries at Texas A&M University.
+Julie loves great books, inspiring art, nature, and hanging out with her family.
+She can most likely be found with her nose in a book or writing a paper, since she is pursuing her MDiv from Fuller Theological Seminary.

 Their family has fostered children through Loving Houston, a YWAM ministry that provides Christian foster homes for street babies.
 They have taken numerous overseas mission trips to Nepal, Africa, and Belize, and worked extensively with local refugees from a variety of nations.
 One of their greatest delights was hosting four girls from the India Children’s Choir to live in their home for a month in 2004 and 2005.
 Together, they have a passion for helping women and children in vulnerable situations, especially refugees.
 The Meissners will live in Abba’s House to work daily with the refugees in residence.

 God led Wendy to LifeBridge Church in January 2012.
 A few months later she went on her first mission trip… 3 1/2 weeks in Nepal.
 During that time God filled her with such a love for the country and people of Nepal that she did not want to leave.
 On May 29, 2013, Wendy arrived “home” in Nepal where she worked alongside Nepali Christian church planters, helping with their micro-finance program for 2 years.
-In early 2016, having returned to the States, Wendy joined a small group from LifeBridge that began meeting to fellowship and pursue the possibility of something God had been putting on all of their hearts for years, and at last it seemed God was guiding them towards His plans for Abba’s House.
-Of course, having lived overseas, and having experienced first-hand Nepali Christians who lovingly helped her learn a new language, new customs, and how to simply navigate day-to-day activities, Wendy feels beyond blessed to offer those same gifts to refugee women and children who will be arriving in America.
+In early 2016, having returned to the States, Wendy joined a small group from LifeBridge meeting to fellowship and seeking God as He directed them to His plans for Abba’s House!
+Having lived overseas, and experiencing first-hand Nepali Christians who lovingly helped her learn a new language, new customs, and how to navigate day-to-day activities, Wendy feels beyond blessed to offer those same gifts to refugee women and children arriving in America.

 Angie met Rob in 1996, and they married in 2000.
 All she wanted to do since she was a little girl was take care of people and make them smile–a calling she does so well.
 In her vocation of wife and mom, Angie cares for her husband and their four children, which brings her heart great joy.
 As a nurse, Angie has worked in hospitals, doctors’ offices, a nursing home, natural medicine, and a school over the past 19 years, including Hotze Health and Wellness Center in Houston, TX.
 Ever since Lifebridge Church began working with refugees at Los Arcos several years ago, Angie has felt compelled to care for these vulnerable people in a more real and direct way.